Chuksremi15/Token-Crowd-Sale-Contract-/README.md

 This repository contains a toke sale smart contract.
 With functionalities for KYC and whitelisting.

-If you intend to clone, the development environment is used is thruffle and ganache.
+If you intend to clone, the development environment used is thruffle and ganache.
 Test are written in mocha and chai.